k3ssen/SymfonyVuetified/README.md

 # SymfonyVuetifiedBundle

-Integrate Vuetify into your Symfony application, making it easy to pass serverside data through twig-file.
+Integrate Vuetify into your Symfony application, making it easy to pass serverside data to Vue through Twig.

 # Getting started